ram-hacks/Weekly-Programming-Challenge/fall2017/Sept28/readme.md

 ## Advanced Challenge

 Advanced Challenges will be a problem selected from Kattis.
 While it is not necessary to create an account, and test your solution with the autograder, it is recommended.
-You should still commit your solution to the github reposisitory so we can pull it up easily during a club meeting, should you decide to talk about it.
+You should still commit your solution to the github repository so we can pull it up easily during a club meeting, should you decide to talk about it.

 [CD](https://open.kattis.com/problems/cd)